Alex's Google Scholar profile

 Books Under Contract

-Brewis, A., K. Knudson, C. Stojanowski, A. Wutich, and C. SturtzSreetharan.
-2023.
+Brewis, A., K. Knudson, C. Stojanowski, C. SturtzSreetharan, and A. Wutich,.
+2024.
 The Human Story: An Introduction to Anthropology.
-Under contract, WW Norton.
+In press, WW Norton.

 Journal Articles and Book Chapters Please email me directly for copies

 Schuster, R., A. Brewis, C. Safi, A. Wutich, C. SturtzSreetharan, T. Eligido, G. Bowen, and P. Ochandarena.
 2023.
 Individual interviews versus focus groups for evaluations of international development programs: Systematic testing of method performance to elicit sensitive information in a justice study in Haiti.
 Evaluation and Program Planning 97: 102208.
 DOI: 10.1016/j.evalprogplan.2022.10220

 Shah, S., V. Shah, S.H., Harris, L.M., Menghwani, V., Stoler, J., Brewis, A., Miller, J.D., Workman, C.L., Adams, E.A., Pearson, A.L., Hagaman, A., Wutich, A., Young, S.L. and HWISE-RCN.
 2023.
 Variations in household water affordability and water insecurity: An intersectional perspective from 18 low- and middle-income countries.
 Environment and Planning F, 26349825231156900